Create an Outdoor Activity Jar that 'Rocks'!

 A Month of Activities

-So, what great activities would you put on your rocks?
+What great activities would you include on your rocks?